 “Peter wanted to climb it once without a rope.
 I asked him, ‘Are you sure?’
 I have to be sure to not push the athlete to do something they don’t feel comfortable with.
-I know Peter is really focused.
+I know Peter is really focussed.
 He knows what he is able to do.
-He has—how do you call it?
-Balls of steel?
-But it’s always a little bit of a bad feeling in your stomach.
+He has balls of steel?
+But it always leaves a little bit of a bad feeling in your stomach.
 The risk is always there.
 You have to live with it, or you have to not do it.”

 SET THE MOOD

-“I set up a couple of strobes with blue color gels and a handful with a long distance reflector, but just with the standard light that comes out of the strobe.
-Blue was the only color option.
+“I set up a couple of strobes with blue colour gels and a handful with a long distance reflector, but just with the standard light that comes out of the strobe.
+Blue was the only colour option.
 It underlines the cold temperatures and says, ‘winter’ and ‘snow.’
 Plus, Peter has this blue suit.
 It’s perfect.”